 - JPG, PNG image and AVI, MP4 movie export

-Simulation data can also be seamlessly exported in ParaView (VTK/VTP), CSV, and General Mesh Viewer (GMV) formats for further postprocessing, as well as one-click export as fully interactive ParaView Glance and plotly web plots.
+Simulation data can also be seamlessly exported in ParaView (VTK/VTP), and CSV formats for further postprocessing, as well as one-click export as fully interactive ParaView Glance and plotly web plots.

 Simulation models can be saved and exported in the following file formats